ghost-town/assemble-manifest/README.md

 # assemble-manifest

-> Generates JSON or YAML manifests from given src files.
+> Generates JSON and/or YAML manifest files from given source files or directories or source files.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`